JrEasy1/Binus-Judol-Detection-Yolo11/README.md

 # Binus-Judol-Detection-Yolo11

-The actual deep learning models are too big in github, so we will be saving it in huggingface HuggingFace = https://huggingface.co/spaces/JrEasy/Judol_Push_model/tree/main
+The actual deep learning models are too big in github, so we will be saving it in huggingface
+We also added the dataset used both in COCO and YOLO format
+HuggingFace = https://huggingface.co/spaces/JrEasy/Judol_Push_model/tree/main
 *Note = Because the demo host in huggingface is using the free basic-cpu, I advise to use a very short video video detection(1 - 5 seconds), image detection should be fine...
 For longer videos i suggest to just use colab gradio